 Back office professionals provide companies with administration and support and carry out functions such as settlements, clearances, record maintenance, regulatory compliance, accounting, and IT services.
 These jobs are not client-facing, and can often be done remotely, making them ideal for parents looking for a flexible career.
-VISIT SITE
+Take a moment and visit HireAthena.

 When Kristen Koh Goldstein started HireAthena (formerly BackOps) in 2010, her goal was to connect startups and nonprofits with qualified back-office professionals who would be able to participate more in family life.

 HireAthena grew fast, doubling revenue year-over-year.
 To keep up, Goldstein and her team developed workflow software to facilitate communication between HireAthena’s remote workers.
 They then worked with outsourced developers to build a website for the software.

 The outsourced developers completed the project, but it didn’t meet HireAthena’s standards.
 Instead of working with the HireAthena team to establish goals and expected outcomes, the developers showed them a template and told them that this template is what they were going to build.

 “It wasn’t as consultative of a process,” said Philip Chun, HireAthena’s Growth Analyst.
 “It was just like: ‘Oh, this is kind of our template and this is what we are going to do,’ and they just built it.”